west0nG/ADVX25/frontend/README.md

    - Upload an image and fill recipe details
    - Test IPFS upload and recipe storage

-2. **Bar Management**
+2. **Recipe Management**
-   - Go to bars.html
+   - Navigate to the marketplace
-   - Create a new bar
+   - Test recipe browsing and management
-   - Test bar updating and recipe viewing
+   - View recipe details and interactions

 3. **Marketplace**
    - Browse existing recipes